A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But this would be true of any comparison between higher-deductible plans (generally favored by healthier people) and lower-deductible plans.
 And it’s also worth noting that people with very high-cost medical needs sometimes end up better off with an HDHP/HSA combination, because the tax savings from the HSA and the lower premiums for the HDHP are enough to more than offset the higher deductible (and “high deductible” is becoming a bit of a misnomer, since overall deductibles have been rising fairly rapidly, resulting in HDHPs with deductibles that are often comparable to or even lower than the deductibles on non-HDHPs).

 Another argument is that the tax-advantaged option constitutes a tax shelter for the rich, and that low-income families don’t earn enough to benefit from the tax breaks.
-Further, skeptics warn that many people with HSA plans — and especially the poor — might be reluctant to spend money from their savings account, even on necessary healthcare expenses.
+Further, skeptics warn that many people with HSAs — and especially the poor — might be reluctant to spend money from their savings account, even on necessary healthcare expenses.
 Although a reduction in spending on unnecessary care would be beneficial, it’s often hard for a consumer to know what care is necessary and what’s unnecessary, and skimping on the former could lead to higher-cost problems later.

 But it’s worth noting that the ACA requires all plans — including HSA-qualified plans — to cover certain preventive care with no cost-sharing.
-And the IRS issued guidance in 2013 in order to bring HDHP rules income compliance with the ACA’s requirements.
+And the IRS issued guidance in 2013 to bring HDHP rules income compliance with the ACA’s requirements.
 So all HSA-qualified plans (effective January 2014 or later) cover the full range of recommended preventive care before the deductible.

 How do I set up a health savings account?

 Enrollees can choose from a long list of banks, credit unions, and brokerage firms that offer accounts for saving and growing HSA funds.
+To establish and contribute to an HSA, you’ll need to have health coverage under an HDHP.

 Where should I keep my HSA funds?